nam-pi/backend/README.md

 ### Redis

 A Redis instance has to be pre-configured and made available to the Spring Boot application.
+It will be used to cache database queries as long as the `PROFILE` environment variable isn't set to `dev`.

 ### Fuseki